ModelValidationProgram/MVP-NonClinalAF/sim_outputs_meta/README.md

 This is the migration matrix that was used in the sims.
 It is used in pyslim for recapitation.
 Without it, pyslim will run forever and never recapitate.

 ### 2549986039929_muts.txt
-This is a table of information about each mutation that is simulated SLIM
+This is a table of information about each mutation that is simulated SLIM AND has an allele frequency > 0.01 or < 0.99

 * `seed`  simulation seed
 * `mutID` mutation ID - should match mutID in other tables and VCF file
-* `muttype` NEED TO ADD TO OUTPUT **WHAT IS THIS**
+* `muttype` mutation type in SLiM
-* `MAF` allele frequency of derived mutation - IS THIS ACTUALLY MAF? **WHAT IS THIS**
+* `p` allele frequency of derived mutation - not actually the minor allele frequency
-* `cor_sal` correlation of mutation allele frequency and salinity at end of simulation (all individuals) - IS THIS CALCULATED BY EACH DEME OR ALL DEMES WITH SAME SAL TOgether? **WHAT IS THIS**
+* `cor_sal` correlation of mutation allele frequency and salinity at end of simulation (all individuals) - each deme is a datapoint
-* `cor_temp` correlation of mutation allele frequency and temperature at end of simulation (all individuals) - IS THIS CALCULATED BY EACH DEME OR ALL DEMES WITH SAME SAL TOgether? *WHAT IS THIS**
+* `cor_temp` correlation of mutation allele frequency and temperature at end of simulation (all individuals) - each deme is a datapoint
 * `mutSalEffect` Effect of mutation on salinity
 * `mutTempEffect` Effect of mutation on temperature